jmar777/node-async-router/README.md

 ### Error Handling

-Error handling behaves the same as in the [router](https://github.com/pillarjs/router) module, with the exception that if an async function is used and it results in a rejection (error), then that error is automatically passed on to `next()` on your behalf.
+Error handling behaves the same as in the [router](https://github.com/pillarjs/router) module, with the exception that if an async function is used and it resolves to a rejection (error), then that error is automatically passed on to `next()`.

 **Example:**